|

 Sometimes there is a budget and you have to stick to it, for that reason I have selected the South Bend Crappie Stalker.

-These poles make an awesome beginners pole as all you need to do is bait and drop the line into the water, no reels to fuss with.
-They work great from the shore or a dock and can be used to catch even catfish assuming the location is suitable.
+• These poles make an awesome beginner’s pole as all you need to do is bait and drop the line into the water, no reels to fuss with.
+They work great from the shore or a dock.

-They are also collapsible reducing down to about three feet in size, this small size coupled with a small box of jigs and stored in your vehicle, means you will always be ready for that opportune moment to hit the water, whether its a planned trip all day, or simply a stop by after work.
+• Collapsible reducing down to about two and a half feet in length, this small size coupled with a small box of jigs and stored in your vehicle, means you will always be ready for that opportune moment to hit the water, whether its a planned trip all day, or simply a stop by after work.

 Again while the links here are for amazon, the South Bend Crappie Stalker is available from many outdoor stores including Calcutta Outdoors, BassPro, Walmart and Amazon.